randy3k/UnitTesting-example/README.md

 than the sync tests because the UI takes time to repond.
 It is useful when there are non-blocking codes in the tests.
 A example would be found in [async](https://github.com/randy3k/UnitTesting-example/tree/async) branch.
+Only consider this option if deferred testing does not work for you.

 To activate async testing on travis and appveyor.
 Add the file `unittesting.json` to your repo with the following: